Dusan-Ivic/food-delivery-app/README.md

 # food-delivery-app

-Full-stack food delivery platform built with ASP.NET Core Web API and React
+Full-stack food delivery platform built with ASP.NET Core Web API and React.

+>[!NOTE]
+>This is my earlier university project that I am currently working on (upgrading) to use as a base for my final thesis.
+You are free to fork the repository and change the application however you want, but at this moment I'm not accepting any direct contributions to this repository.

 ---